Reimbursable Transportation Cost Program (RTCP) for Farmers and Ranchers in Remote Regions

 Applications are typically due by the end of the fiscal year, with specific dates provided by the local FSA office.

-The Reimbursement Transportation Cost Payment (RTCP) for Geographically Disadvantaged Farmers and Ranchers, administered by the Farm Service Agency (FSA), provides payments to producers in areas with high transportation costs.
+The Reimbursement Transportation Cost Payment (RTCP) for Farmers and Ranchers, administered by the Farm Service Agency (FSA), provides payments to producers in areas with high transportation costs.
 These areas include Alaska, Hawaii, Puerto Rico, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, and other insular areas.
-The program reimburses eligible producers for a portion of the transportation costs incurred when moving agricultural commodities and inputs, helping to level the playing field and support the economic viability of farming and ranching operations in these remote regions.
+The program reimburses eligible producers for a portion of the transportation costs incurred when moving agricultural commodities and inputs, supporting the economic viability of farming and ranching operations in these remote regions.

 Program Features: